-- Add caramel bits and heavy cream to a saucepan over medium heat.
+- Add caramels and 2 tbsp heavy cream to a saucepan over medium heat.

 - Heat, stirring constantly, until caramel melts and combines completely with cream.
+Add another tablespoon of heavy cream if needed to achieve thinner consistency — keep in mind, the caramel wil solidify somewhat as it cools.
 The mixture is ready when it's smooth with no solid lumps.

 - Pour about ½ tsp of the caramel filling into the thumbprint of each cookie.
 Sprinkle a little of the sea salt on top of each cookie.